centre-for-humanities-computing/web-extractor/README.md

 If screenshots are enabled (default) a screenshot will taken of every page which can be reached.
 So even if no rule does match or there are no rules at all a screenshot is still taken.

-For further control each rule can specify if additional screenshots should be taken (see [extractor.waitFor](#extractorwaitforpage-async)).
+For further control each rule can specify if additional screenshots should be taken (see [extractor.beforeExtract](#extractorbeforeextractpage-async)).

 ## Extraction Rules
 Rules defines what should be extracted from given web-page as well as when the extraction should take place.